MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 The Kubernetes scheduler triggers the cluster autoscaler.
 When the Kubernetes scheduler fails to schedule a pod because of resource constraints, the autoscaler automatically provisions a new node in the node pool.
 Conversely, the cluster autoscaler checks the unused capacity of the nodes.
 If the node isn't running at an expected capacity, the pods are moved to another node, and the unused node is removed.

 When you enable autoscaler, set the maximum and minimum node count.
 The recommended values depend on the performance expectation of the workload, how much you want the cluster to grow, and cost implications.
 The minimum number is the reserved capacity for that node pool.
-In this reference implementation, the minimum value is set to 2 because of the simple nature of the workload.
+In this reference implementation, the minimum value is set to two because of the simple nature of the workload.

-For the system node pool, the recommended minimum value is 3.
+For the system node pool, the recommended minimum value is three.

-To review scaling considerations included in the Windows containers on AKS baseline reference architecture, see the [companion article](./windows-containers-on-aks.yml#node-and-pod-scaling).
+To review scaling considerations included in this baseline reference architecture, see the [Windows containers on AKS](./windows-containers-on-aks.yml#node-and-pod-scaling) article.

 ## Business continuity decisions

 To maintain business continuity, define the SLO for the infrastructure and your application.
 To learn more about SLOs, see [Recommendations for defining reliability targets](/azure/well-architected/reliability/metrics).
-Review the SLA conditions for AKS in the latest [SLA for online services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services) article.
+Review the service level agreement (SLA) conditions for AKS in the latest [SLA for online services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services) article.

 ### Cluster nodes

-To meet the minimum level of availability for workloads, multiple nodes in a node pool are needed.
-If a node goes down, another node in the node pool in the same cluster can continue running the application.
-For reliability, three nodes are recommended for the system node pool.
-For the user node pool, start with no less than two nodes.
+To meet the minimum level of availability for workloads, you need multiple nodes in a node pool.
+If a node goes down, another node in the same node pool and cluster can continue running the application.
+For reliability, we recommend three nodes for the system node pool.
+For the user node pool, start with no fewer than two nodes.
 If you need higher availability, provision more nodes.

 Isolate your application from the system services by placing it in a separate node pool, referred to as a user node pool.
 This way, Kubernetes services run on dedicated nodes and don't compete with your workload.
-We recommend that you use tags, labels, and taints to identify the node pool, schedule your workload, and help ensure you taint your system node pool with the **CriticalAddonsOnly** [taint](/azure/aks/use-system-pools#system-and-user-node-pools).
+We recommend that you use tags, labels, and taints to identify the node pool, schedule your workload, and help ensure that you taint your system node pool with the **CriticalAddonsOnly** [taint](/azure/aks/use-system-pools#system-and-user-node-pools).

-Regular upkeep on your cluster, such as timely updates are crucial for reliability.
+Regular upkeep on your cluster, such as timely updates, are crucial for reliability.
 Also, we recommend that you monitor the health of the pods through probes.

 ### Pod availability

-**Specify pod resource requirements**.
-We highly recommended that you specify pod resource requirements in your deployments.
+**Specify pod resource requirements**: We recommended that you specify pod resource requirements in your deployments.
 The scheduler can then appropriately schedule the pod.
 Reliability is greatly reduced if your pods can't be scheduled.

-**Set pod disruption budgets**.
-This setting determines how many replicas in a deployment can come down during an update or upgrade event.
+**Set pod disruption budgets**: This setting determines how many replicas in a deployment can come down during an update or upgrade event.
 For more information, see [Pod disruption budgets](/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets).

 Configure multiple replicas in the deployment to handle disruptions such as hardware failures.
 For planned events such as updates and upgrades, a disruption budget can help ensure the required number of pod replicas exist to handle expected application load.

-**Set resource quotas on the workload namespaces**.
-The resource quota on a namespace helps ensure pod requests and limits are properly set on a deployment.
+**Set resource quotas on the workload namespaces**: The resource quota on a namespace helps ensure pod requests and limits are properly set on a deployment.
 For more information, see [Enforce resource quotas](/azure/aks/operator-best-practices-scheduler#enforce-resource-quotas).

 > [!NOTE]
 > Setting resources quotas at the cluster level can cause problem when deploying third-party workloads that do not have proper requests and limits.

-**Set pod requests and limits**.
-Setting requests and limits allows Kubernetes to efficiently allocate CPU and memory resources to the pods, and enables you to have higher container density on a node.
+**Set pod requests and limits**: Setting requests and limits enables Kubernetes to efficiently allocate CPU and memory resources to the pods, and lets you have higher container density on a node.
 Requests and limits can also increase your reliability while reducing your costs because of better hardware utilization.

 To estimate the limits for a workload, test and establish a baseline.
 Start with equal values for requests and limits.
 Then, gradually tune those values until you establish a threshold that can cause instability in the cluster.

-Requests and limits can be specified in your deployment manifests.
+You can specify requests and limits in your deployment manifests.
 For more information, see [Set pod requests and limits](/azure/aks/developer-best-practices-resource-management#define-pod-resource-requests-and-limits).

 ### Availability zones and multi-region support

-To protect against some types of outages, you should use [availability zones](/azure/aks/availability-zones) if the region supports them.
+To protect against some types of outages, use [availability zones](/azure/aks/availability-zones) if the region supports them.
 Both the control plane components and the nodes in the node pools are then able to spread across zones.
 If an entire zone is unavailable, a node in another zone within the region is still available.
 Each node pool maps to a separate virtual machine scale set, which manages node instances and scalability.
 The AKS service manages scale set operations and configuration.
 Here are some considerations when you enable multizone:

-- **Entire infrastructure.** Choose a region that supports availability zones.
+- **Entire infrastructure**: Choose a region that supports availability zones.
 For more information, see [Limitations and region availability](/azure/aks/availability-zones#limitations-and-region-availability).
 To have an Uptime SLA, you need to choose the Standard or Premium tier; the Uptime SLA is greater when using availability zones.

-- **Cluster**.
-You can only set availability zones when you create the node pool.
+- **Cluster**: You can only set availability zones when you create the node pool.
 It can't be changed later.
 The node sizes should be supported in all zones so that the expected distribution is possible.
 The underlying virtual machine scale set provides the same hardware configuration across zones.

     Multizone support not only applies to node pools, but the control plane as well.
 The AKS control plane spans the zones requested, like the node pools.
 If you don't use zone support in your cluster, the control plane components aren't guaranteed to spread across availability zones.

-- **Dependent resources**.
-For complete zonal benefit, all service dependencies must also support zones.
+- **Dependent resources**: For complete zonal benefit, all service dependencies must also support zones.
 If a dependent service doesn't support zones, it's possible that a zone failure could cause that service to fail.

     For example, a managed disk is available in the zone where it was provisioned.
 If a failure happens, the node might move to another zone, but the managed disk doesn't move with the node to that zone.

 For simplicity, in this architecture AKS is deployed to a single region with node pools spanning availability zones 1, 2, and 3.
 Other resources of the infrastructure, such as Firewall and Application Gateway are deployed to the same region also with multizone support.
-Geo-replication is enabled for Azure Container Registry.
+Geo-replication is enabled for Container Registry.

 ### Multiple regions